grafana/agent/docs/flow/config-language/expressions/function_calls.md

 ---

 # Function Calls
-Function calls is one more River feature that allows users to build richer expresisons.
+Function calls is one more River feature that lets users build richer expresisons.

 Functions take zero or more arguments as their input and always return a single